- Publications & Insights

 - Commercial Bank of Africa Limited on its USD 4 billion merger with NIC Bank PLC to create the third largest banking group in East Africa: NCBA Bank Group PLC – 2019.

-- Adviser to Diageo PLC and East African Breweries Limited on corporate and commercial matters in Kenya.
+- Adviser to Diageo PLC and East African Breweries PLC on corporate and commercial matters in Kenya.

-- Orange S.A. on the disposal of all of its shares and shareholders loans, comprising 70% of Telkom Kenya, to Jamhuri Holdings Limited, owned Helios Investment Partners.
+- Orange S.A. on the disposal of all of its shares and shareholders loans, comprising 70% of Telkom Kenya Ltd, to Jamhuri Holdings Limited, owned Helios Investment Partners.

 - Old Mutual Property Africa Investment Company Pty Limited on its USD 55 million investment to acquire 50% of the shares in Two Rivers Mall and Office Tower in Nairobi, the largest mall in East and Central Africa.